Free Shipping Orders Over $70

 My Quad Speed MAG Qual Equipment

-• Pistol - Dan Wesson 1911 9mm (Model PM-9) Modifications: Wilson Combat ambi thumb safety and medium length trigger, S&A magwell, full length recoil spring guide rod, Dawson front sight, VZ G-10 grips.
+• Pistol - Dan Wesson 1911 9mm (Model PM-9) Modifications: Wilson Combat ambi thumb safety and medium length trigger, S&A magwell, full length recoil spring guide rod, Dawson narrow front sight, VZ G-10 grips.

-• Magazines - Wilson Combat
+• Magazines - Wilson Combat 10 round

-• Ammo - Blazer 115 gr aluminum case 9mm FMJ
+• Ammo - Blazer 115 gr 9mm aluminum case FMJ

 • Holster - Vedder LightTuck Inside the Waistband (IWB)